Kyle Tyler: Philadelphia Phillies

 On August 11, 2024, Tyler was claimed off waivers by the Philadelphia Phillies and optioned to the Triple-A Lehigh Valley IronPigs.
 In 7 starts for Lehigh, he compiled a 1–2 record and 5.82 ERA with 36 strikeouts over 34 innings of work.

 Tyler was optioned to Triple-A Lehigh Valley to begin the 2025 season.
 In 12 starts, he compiled a 5–3 record and 4.31 ERA with 43 strikeouts across 62 2/3 innings pitched.
 Tyler was designated for assignment following the acquisition of Ryan Cusick on June 8, 2025.

 Baltimore Orioles

 On June 15, 2025, Tyler was claimed off waivers by the Baltimore Orioles.
 In two appearances for the Triple-A Norfolk Tides, he recorded a 2.25 ERA with three strikeouts over four innings of work.
 On June 28, Tyler was designated for assignment by the Orioles.
 He elected free agency after clearing waivers on July 1.

 Chicago White Sox

 On July 7, 2025, Tyler signed a minor league contract with the Chicago White Sox.
-He elected free agency on November 6.
+He made 12 appearances for the Triple-A Charlotte Knights, posting an 0-2 record and 6.58 ERA with 23 strikeouts over 26 innings of work; Tyler also made two starts for the rookie-level Arizona Complex League White Sox.
+Tyler elected free agency following the season on November 6.

+CTBC Brothers

+On December 15, 2025, Tyler signed with the CTBC Brothers of the Chinese Professional Baseball League.